compulim/docker-nanoserver-node/README.md

-# Nano Server image with Node.js
+# Windows Server 2016 Nano Server with Node.js

 This is a Windows Container image with Windows Server 2016 Nano Server base OS image and Node.js.